 Some other things that you may be tempted to flush but shouldn’t include:

-Things You Should Never
+Things You Should Never Put Down the Drain

-Want to make your life at home easier in the long run, while helping the environment?
+Want to make your life at home easier in the long run while helping the environment?
 Here are some things you should be mindful of, and keep them out of the drain.

 Cost To Fix A Blockage At Home Due to Improper Flushing

 The real money drainer would be if the main sewer line were to get blocked, causing sewage to come back up into the house.
 The cost to fix this issue can be anywhere from $1,000 up to $7,000.
-Not only is the cost high, but can result in a noxious smell like rotten eggs coming from the drain openings.
+Not only is the cost high, but the blockage can result in a noxious smell like rotten eggs coming from the drain openings.

 Cost To The Public Waterworks

-One prime example are flushable wipes.
-There are reports all over the country of costly efforts to remove gigantic lumps that weigh tons, because the wipes don’t break apart and can combine with congealed food that form into massive lumps.
+Flushable wipes are prime examples.
+There are reports all over the country of costly efforts to remove gigantic lumps that weigh tons because the wipes don’t break apart and can combine with congealed food that forms into massive lumps.

-Environmental Impact of
+Environmental Impact of Non-Chemical Items